eduPHP/fav/README.md

 - Mysql as database maybe some ORM later
 - **Not** using any lib to read RSS, I want to implement it myself
 - Some sort of cache for results
-- Background proccesses to update the lists
+- Background proccesses to update the lists and notify new items

 I will create an [issue](https://github.com/swalker2/node-rss-reader/issues) for any problems that I face